-Descriptive summary statistics (n, mean, standard deviation, median, Q1, Q3, minimum, and maximum for continuous variables; n [%] for categorical variables) for laboratory parameters and their changes from baseline will be summarized by visit and treatment group.
+Descriptive summary statistics (n, mean, standard deviation, median, Q1, Q3, minimum, and maximum for continuous variables; n [%] for categorical variables) for laboratory parameters and their changes from baseline will be summarized by visit and dose level.
 Change from baseline will only be summarized for subjects with both baseline and postbaseline measurements.
-The percentage of abnormal values for laboratory parameters will be summarized by visit and treatment group.

-Laboratory parameters that are graded in NCI-CTCAE v5.0 will be summarized by shifts from baseline NCI-CTCAE grades to maximum postbaseline grades.
-In the summary of laboratory parameters by NCI-CTCAE grade, parameters with NCI-CTCAE grading in both high and low directions will be summarized separately.
+Laboratory parameters that are graded in NCI-CTCAE v5.0 will be summarized by shifts from baseline CTCAE grades to maximum postbaseline grades.
+In the summary of laboratory parameters by CTCAE grade, parameters with CTCAE grading in both high and low directions will be summarized separately.

 Subject data listings of each parameter will be provided.
-Abnormal laboratory values will be flagged and identified as those outside (above or below) the normal range.
-Reference (normal) ranges for laboratory parameters will be provided.
+Abnormal values will be flagged and identified as those outside (above or below) the normal range.